 - 4.1 Concussion is an injury to the brain resulting in a disturbance of brain function.
 A concussion can be sustained without losing consciousness.
 Concussion reflects a functional rather than structural injury and standard neuro-imaging is typically normal.
-Concussion can be caused by a direct blow to the head, but can also occur when a blow to another part of the body results in rapid movement of the head e.g. whiplash type injuries. - 4.2 Decisions on care will be made according to nationally publicised guidelines that incorporate the International Rugby Board's Graduated Return to Play (GRTP) programme, and professional judgement.
-This uses the word 'player'; however, it applies to any adult or child with head injuries from any cause or school activity.
+Concussion can be caused by a direct blow to the head, but can also occur when a blow to another part of the body results in rapid movement of the head e.g. whiplash type injuries. - 4.2 Decisions on care will be made according to nationally publicised guidelines that incorporate the UK Concussion Guidelines for Non-Elite Sport1 and professional medical judgement.